alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 This potion's yellow fluid is streaked with black and swirls on its own.

+#### Potion of Vitality

+*Potion, Very Rare*

+When you drink this potion, it removes any Exhaustion levels you have and ends the Poisoned condition on you.
+For the next 24 hours, you regain the maximum number of Hit Points for any Hit Point Die you spend.

+This potion’s crimson liquid regularly pulses with dull light, calling to mind a heartbeat.

 #### Potion of Water Breathing

 *Potion, Uncommon*